 - Place it on a side wall, halfway between the rear walls and the front walls.

 In addition, subwoofer placement when you have a couch in the room is also important.
 In particular, there are special considerations for subwoofer placement when your couch is against the wall.
 Another great option is to place your subwoofer behind the couch.
-On the other hand, it’s often not a good idea to place your sub under your couch.
+On the other hand, it’s often not a good idea to place your sub under your couch or place your subwoofer behind your TV.

 If none of these techniques help you get more bass, start moving the subwoofer.
 Do this slowly as you listen for the variations in the production of bass.